- Become a Volunteer

 - You are also welcome to iFoster more than one pet at a time.

-The Friends For the Dearborn Animal Shelters Pit Crew is a specially trained team of volunteers who work with all of our shelter dogs in order to enrich their lives while under our care, help increase their adoptability, and teach them new skills to stay in their forever homes.
+The Friends for Animals of Metro Detroit’s Pit Crew is a specially trained team of volunteers who work with all of our shelter dogs in order to enrich their lives while under our care, help increase their adoptability, and teach them new skills to stay in their forever homes.
 This includes special work with our adoptable “bully-breed” dogs as part of our Recycl-A-Bullz program, to create a positive image of these dogs in the community.

 Pit Crew volunteers help our dogs: